 All the above are wholly owned with the exception of The Dominion Insurance Company Limited and Trent Insurance Company Limited which are both 19.8% owned by other parties.
-The companies are all registered in England except as otherwise noted.
 Each company has issued shares of one class only.

-The parent company has given a statutory guarantee of all outstanding liabilities to who subsidiary companies B.D.
+The parent company has given a statutory guarantee of all outstanding liabilities to which subsidiary companies B.D.
 Cooke & Partners Limited and Underwriting Management Agency Limited are subject to at the end of the financial year.

 The subsidiary companies B.D.
-Cooke & Partners Limited and Underwriting Management Agency Limited have made use of the audit exemption for subsidiary companies provided in The Companies and Limited Liability Partnerships (Account and Audit Exemptions and Change of Accounting Framework) Regulations 2012 and section 479a of the Companies Act 2006.
-Landel Insurance Holdings Limited, C.F. & A.U.
-Limited and B.D.
-Cooke Solutions Limited are all dormant companies.
+Cooke & Partners Limited and Underwriting Management Agency Limited have made use of the audit exemption for subsidiary companies provided in section 479a of the Companies Act 2006.
+Landel Insurance Holdings Limited and C.F. & A.U.
+Limited are all dormant companies.